 The scandal provoked a public outcry, and his handling of it propelled him high in opinion polls.

 He went on to co-launch the DPJ and led it during the election of 2003, establishing the party as a credible opposition force and potential challenger to the LDP.

 But a year later he stood down, after admitting that he had failed to make state pension payments for 10 months while he was health minister.

-Although his failure to pay was an apparent oversight, Mr Kan said he was resigning to avoid further damaging the DPJ.'No connections'
+Although his failure to pay was an apparent oversight, Mr Kan said he was resigning to avoid further damaging the DPJ.

 Five years later, he became deputy prime minister when Yukio Hatoyama swept to power amid widespread popular discontent with the LDP government.

 He was also appointed to head the National Strategy Bureau, a new body charged with wresting control of policy-making from the powerful bureaucracy.